-- Agriculture: is the science or practice of farming, including cultivation of the soil for the growing of crops and the rearing of animals to provide food, wool, and other products.
+- Agriculture: the science or practise of farming, including cultivation of the soil for the growing of crops and the rearing of animals to provide food, wool, and other products.

 - Economics: the branch of knowledge concerned with the production, consumption, and transfer of wealth.
 It involves making decisions under conditions of scarcity.

 - Government: the governing body of a nation, state, or community.

 - Incentive: a thing that motivates or encourages one to do something.

 - Marginal thinking: consideration of small changes (more or less) rather than total amounts.

 - Market: A market is a mechanism that allows buyers and sellers of a specific good or service to interact in order to facilitate an exchange.